Campbell, Australian Capital Territory

 The suburb of Campbell is named after Robert Campbell, the owner of Duntroon station on which Campbell is now located.
 Many buildings built by Robert Campbell and his family are still standing around Canberra, including Blundell's Cottage, St John the Baptist Church, Reid, Duntroon House (now part of RMC Duntroon) and Yarralumla House (now Government House).

 Located in Campbell are the Australian War Memorial, Royal Military College, Duntroon, the Australian Defence Force Academy, and the former corporate headquarters of the CSIRO, which is awaiting demolition and redevelopment.
 Also with addresses in the suburb are the 'Ainslie Village' accommodation centre for people with special needs and the Campbell Park Offices.

 Schools located in the suburb include Campbell High School, Campbell Primary School and Canberra Grammar Northside Infant School.

+Daley Park is a small park located on Ferdinand Street.
+It contains a number of large native trees and a small playground.
+It is named after the early Canberra settler Charles Studdy Daley.

 Population

 In the 2021 Census, there were 6,564 people in Campbell.
 70.5% of people were born in Australia.
 The next most common country of birth was England at 3.9%.
 77.7% of people only spoke English at home.
 The most common responses for religion were No Religion 48.9%, Catholic 17.8% and Anglican 8.3%.